 Cash Flow Statement

-This statement tracks cash flow inside the business, the cash flow statement divides it into operational, investment, and financing activity.
+This statement tracks company’s cash flows inside the business, the cash flow statement divides it into operational, investment, and financing activity.
 It offers understanding of the company’s liquidity and financial situation by showing how cash has been created and applied.

 Statement of Changes in Equity